Predictions can be very difficult, especially about the future.

 - Niels Bohr

-Q starts with the annual Michael Hintze Lecture at the Quadrangle of the University of Sydney on Thursday 20 February at 4 pm.
-The following morning participants will board a ferry at the Circular Quay for a two-day symposium at the historic Q Station, the former quarantine site at the entry to Sydney Harbour.
+Q2 begins with the Michael Hintze Lecture, ‘WW1: A Thought Experiment’, which will be held at the Quadrangle of the University of Sydney at 4 pm on Thursday, 26 March.
+The following morning participants will board a ferry at the Circular Quay for a two-day symposium at the historic Q Station, the former quarantine site of Sydney Harbour.

-Peace and security scholars and experts as well as scientists and humanists, diplomats and soldiers, journalists and filmmakers, risk analysts and risk takers, among others, will gather to address probabilistic as opposed to predictable global events of high consequence, the ‘white swans’ of the Southern Hemisphere.
+Peace and security scholars as well as physicists and philosophers, diplomats and soldiers, journalists and filmmakers, historians and futurists, among others, will gather to re-interpret the space-time of war and diplomacy in the context of WW1, the interwar and the emergence of quantum theory.

 Q quarantines the best critical thinkers and innovative practitioners, questions the assumptions of traditional security studies, engages in quality transdisciplinary research, and addresses quantum global events.
-Next-wave thinking will be reality-checked by philosophical and historical inquiry, field experience and thought experiments, and cinematic imaginaries and dreamtime.
-The Q Symposium is sponsored by the Centre for International Security Studies, School of Social and Political Sciences, and Faculty of Arts and Social Sciences, and made possible through the generous support of the Carnegie Corporation of New York.
+Thought experiments will be supplemented by philosophical and historical inquiry, field experience and empirical research, and cinematic imaginaries and dreamtime.